rivet-gg/toolchain/CONTRIBUTING.md

 - `packages/backend/cli/` – JSON CLI interface to the toolchain
 - `packages/backend/runtime/` – Runtime code used to by the backend at runtime

-### Backend Artifacts

-Backend artifacts are files that are required to be generated for the backend to run.

-Artifacts are automatically generated on Cargo build in `packages/backend-embed/build.rs`.
-Under the hood, this calls the `scripts/backend/build_artifacts.ts` script.

 ### Embedding Deno

 Deno is automatically downloaded and installed to a temporary path in `packages/deno-embed`.
 This is used both at runtime for the toolchain and any build scripts that depend on Deno.